jacobanjola06-collab/ecommerce-sales-and-customer-analytics-/README.md

 ![image alt](https://github.com/jacobanjola06-collab/ecommerce-sales-and-customer-analytics-/blob/5c27601432466129ba1eb0692562c4b91b1ad198/Screenshot%202026-03-19%20172240.png)![image alt](https://github.com/jacobanjola06-collab/ecommerce-sales-and-customer-analytics-/blob/79ae526d00fd17d14f8446b706c7f1d102afeb89/Screenshot%202026-03-19%20172325.png)

-1) **Revenue Distribution:** The business generated ***21.78M in total sales from 17,000 orders placed by 5,000 customers***, resulting in an average order value of ***1.28K.*** From a scale perspective, this indicates steady purchasing behavior and consistent transaction size across the dataset. sales is not driven by unusually large orders but by sustained order activity.When examining geographic distribution, sales is clearly concentrated in a few high-performing cities. ***The top performing city generated 5.6M, which is significantly higher than the second ranked city at 3.1M***.
+1) **Revenue Distribution:** The business generated ***21.78M in total sales from 17,000 orders placed by 5,000 customers***, resulting in an average order value of ***1.28K.*** From a scale perspective. sales is not driven by unusually large orders but by sustained order activity.When examining geographic distribution, sales is clearly concentrated in a few high-performing cities. ***The top performing city generated 5.6M, which is significantly higher than the second ranked city at 3.1M***.
 This shows that a substantial portion of total revenue is coming from a limited number of core markets.
        Similarly, product category analysis shows uneven contribution, where select categories ***(electronics)*** generate a larger share of revenue **10m*** compared to the next best two performing cartegories ***Home & Gardens (4M), Sports (3M)***.
 This confirms that overall performance is being driven by specific high performing segments rather than evenly distributed demand.

 2) **Time Based And Seasonal Trends:** Revenue performance across time reveals noticeable fluctuations rather than steady growth.The most significant movement occurred in ***April***, where revenue declined by ***45%** compared to the previous month.
 This represents the sharpest drop within the reporting period and suggests a temporary disruption or slowdown in demand.Following this decline, the business gradually recovered.
 In July, revenue increased by ***14% month over month***, signaling renewed growth momentum.
 The year closed strongly, with December recording a ***12% increase***, indicating improved performance toward year end.